UNC Neurosurgery – About Us

-The UNC Department of Neurosurgery is committed to the principles of leading, teaching and caring.
+The UNC Department of Neurosurgery is committed to the principles of leading, teaching, and caring.
 Our multidisciplinary team offers treatment for many subspecialty disciplines, working closely with specialists from other departments such as neurology, oncology, otolaryngology, radiology and radiation oncology.

-The Department is committed to participation in team science.
+UNC Neurosurgery is committed to participation in team science.
 We are proud to partner with leading researchers throughout the UNC Chapel Hill campus and with research partners around the state and country.
 Our on-campus collaborators include the UNC Lineberger Comprehensive Cancer Center, the Biomedical Research Imaging Center, the Eshelman School of Pharmacy, Gillings School of Global Public Health and the Matthew Gfeller Sport-Related Traumatic Brain Injury Research Center.

-In addition to our research efforts and clinical services, UNC Neurosurgery educates residents and UNC medical students with a forward-thinking curriculum that includes access to a surgical simulation training lab.
-We accept two new residents each year, preparing them to be well-rounded in all of the major neurosurgical subspecialty areas.
-Trainees are capable of independent neurosurgical practice upon completion of the seven-year residency program.
+In addition to our research efforts and clinical services, UNC Neurosurgery educates neurosurgery residents and UNC medical students with a forward-thinking curriculum that includes access to a surgical simulation training lab.
+We accept two new neurosurgery residents each year, preparing them to be well-rounded in all of the major neurosurgical subspecialty areas.
+Trainees are capable of independent neurosurgical practice upon completion of the seven-year neurosurgery residency program.